Rex--/picchick/README.md

 # picchick
-`picchick` is a command-line utility used for programming and debugging microcontrollers.
+`picchick` is a command-line utility used for programming PIC microcontrollers.

 The function is the same as `avrdude`, i.e. to provide a way to flash a compiled .hex file onto a microcontroller.